angular/components/src/cdk/datetime/datetime.md

 <cdk-datepicker><calendar (selectedChange)="..."></calendar></cdk-datepicker>
 ```

-This is just one example of how the Datepicker CDK can be used.
+This is just one example of how `CdkDatepicker` can be used.